ankurO7/Glimpse/README.md

-# BLoom 📹✨
+# Glimpse 📹✨

-BLoom is a full-stack, AI-powered screen recording and video management platform.
+Glimpse is a full-stack, AI-powered screen recording and video management platform.
 It allows users to capture their screen and microphone, upload recordings directly to Mux, and automatically generate AI transcripts and video summaries.

-Built with a focus on scalable video infrastructure, BLoom leverages secure webhooks and direct-to-cloud uploading to handle heavy video processing seamlessly.
+Built with a focus on scalable video infrastructure, Glimpse leverages secure webhooks and direct-to-cloud uploading to handle heavy video processing seamlessly.

 ## 🚀 Features